FDF launches the FD/MAS Patient Registry

 Read more about the progress of these studies.

-FDF is awarded a Tier I Pipeline-to-Proposal Grant
+FDF Supports a Tier I Pipeline-to-Proposal Project

 The Patient Centered Outcomes Research Initiative supported the FDF and FD/MAS patients as they pursued a comparative effectiveness researcher (CER) project.
 The project, Bridging Rare Disease Patients and Data through Novel Research Partnerships, is committed to building an online hub to support patients and the community that serves them with tools and relevant information to support CER in the future.
 During this Tier, the project will seek patient, researcher, and clinician in put on the research questions that are most important to them and most urgent to study.